 Even if the estimates are completely wrong, the good thing is that they can be further refined by a simple rule from basic probability theory:.
 It involves the prior probabilities (i.e., our estimates or initial beliefs) and the posterior probabilities, the ones computed after observing a certain piece of evidence.

 Without going into details, which we will leave for the next articles, it can be shown that, from five expert inputs, including the probability of a successful, and the probability of remotely exploitable vulnerabilities when the pen test is positive, that in that case, the probability of suffering a major data breach can go from a prior of 1.24% goes up to a resounding 24%.
 If the test is negative, it goes down to 1.01%.
 This shows, by the way, the benefit of a proper pen test regarding the value of information.

-Later we will also discuss more advanced methods based on Bayes rule such as iteratively adjusting distributions, which allows making forecasts with very scarce data, and decomposing probabilities with many conditions.
+Later we will also discuss more advanced methods based on Bayes rule such as, which allows making forecasts with very scarce data, and decomposing probabilities with many conditions.

 This article merely pretended to be an introduction to the whole slew of methods that exist in other fields to estimate risk, uncertainty and the unknown, but have not been adopted in the field of cybersecurity.
-In upcoming articles, we will try to show in a little more detail how some of these methods work.
+In, we will show in more detail how some of these methods work.

 R. Diesch, M. Pfaff, H. Kremar (2018).
 Prerequisite to measure information security in Proc.
 ICISSP 2018.

 B. Fischhoff, L. D. Phillips, and S. Lichtenstein (1982).
 Calibration of Probabilities: The State of the Art to 1980 in Judgement under Uncertainty: Heuristics and Biases.

 D. Hubbard, R. Seiersen (2016).
 How to measure anything in cibersecurity risk.
 Wiley.

 with an itch for CS